What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 Start with High-Impact Wins

 Districts don’t need to change everything at once.
-Starting with small, strategic improvements builds excitement and momentum while keeping workloads manageable.
+Small, strategic improvements build momentum while keeping workloads manageable.

-These changes make noticeable improvements to students while allowing teams to build new skills.
+These changes are immediately noticeable to students while helping teams build new skills.

 Small wins create buy-in and enthusiasm.